The Causeway: Third Causeway

 The bridges were the "first truly modern bridges" built in Perth after World War II, being the first bridges in Western Australia to use steel composite construction, and only the second (and third) in Australia.
 The bridges have a combined length of 1119 ft, with both featuring a 62 ft roadway allowing for six traffic lanes, and an 8 ft footway on the western side.
 In order to achieve a sufficiently high clearance above the river channels at high tide, the bridges have graded approaches that increase the roadway elevation.

 The south-eastern bridge is the longer of the two, at 737 ft long.
 It is made up of 11 spans, each consisting of nine welded plate girders, with a 33 ft relieving span at each end.
 The north-western bridge is shorter, at only 382 ft in length, and has five spans, with a 35 ft relieving span at each end.
 The bridge decks are of reinforced concrete supported by the plate girders, which are in turn freely supported by the concrete piers.

-Supply problems in the aftermath of the War meant that the concrete piers were founded on jarrah timber piles, rather than concrete.
+Supply problems in the aftermath of World War II meant that the concrete piers were founded on jarrah timber piles, rather than concrete.
 Additionally, a steel plate shortage forced the bridge's designers to avoid the use of steel to design the forms in the bridge's superstructure.
 Also, the cement that was used on the bridges had to be procured from seven different sources, which led to variable durability of different parts of the bridges.

 The previous Causeway had carried electric trams, and it was expected that the new Causeway would also do so, or perhaps trolleybuses instead.
 However, the proposed overhead wires were deemed too ugly for the new bridge, and between £30,000 and £40,000 could be saved by using buses instead.
 The tram routes using the Causeway were replaced with bus services but, despite that, the bridges were designed to be able to carry trams.

 The south-eastern bridge was the first to be completed, and was opened on 19 September 1952, with traffic continuing to use the other two bridges of the previous Causeway.
 Work then continued on the north-western bridge with further reclamation of land.